Wednesday, Saturday & Sunday

 WA even had its own tractor manufacturer, Chamberlain Industries (subsequently taken over by John Deere before later closing down), and their original prototype tractor, the 40K, and the famous “Tail-end Charlie” are both on display.

 10.00am – 4.00pm Saturday, Sunday, public holidays and April/September school holidays

 For more information, visit www.tractormuseumofwa.asn.au

-A parade of restored vintage tractors from the Tractor Museum of WA chugs its way up to Revolutions Transport Museum, then returns through the Village Mall on the second Sunday of every month.
+A parade of restored vintage tractors from the Tractor Museum of WA chugs its way up to Revolutions Transport Museum, before returning through the Village Mall on the second Sunday of every month.